janvanrijn/metalearning/workshop2022.md

 * Neuro-symbolic learning and meta-learning
 * Explainable and interpretable meta-learning

+### Submission Format

+This workshop hosts two tracks:
+* Original paper track: In this track, authors can submit novel papers, that have not been accepted elsewhere.
+Please format your submission according to the `Lecture Notes in Computer Science` format, maximal 12 pages.
+Note that this does not exclude you from sending this work later to other conferences or journals.
+* Poster of already published work: In this track, authors can apply for a poster spot for a paper that has recently (less than 2 years) been published elsewhere.
+During submission, you send a link to the already published version of the work, and the peer-review will determine whether it is a good match based on the topic.

 ### Important Dates

 * Paper submission deadline: June 20th, 2022